FT/Year-round remote position based in Maine

 - Experience with maintaining relationships and work projects with partners across distant geographies.

-$55,000 – 60,000 annual salary, plus paid time off.
-We will provide financial support for healthcare and retirement savings up to 10% of the salary.
+65,000 annual salary, plus paid time off.
+In addition, we provide financial support for healthcare and retirement savings up to 10% of the salary.

 How to Apply

-To apply, please send us your responses to the following questions:
+To apply, please send us your resume and responses to the following questions:

-To submit your application, please send your question responses and a 1-page resume to firstname.lastname@example.org by November 15, 2023.
+To submit your application, please send your resume and question responses to firstname.lastname@example.org by February 1, 2024.

 Much of our work seeks to reshape the legacy of place-making.
 As part of that, we hope to recruit, mentor, and support employees in this work who bring different backgrounds, stories and experiences to this field.
 We encourage applicants from all cultures, races, colors, religions, sexes, national or regional origins, ages, disability status, sexual orientation, gender identity, military, protected veteran status or other status protected by law.